Get up to €10,800 for a disrupted trip

 When a BA flight is called and flight disruptions are expected, the carrier will alert you by SMS, email, or through the mobile app.
 You can also find up-to-date information about strike action on the BA website in the travel advisory section.
 Chances are, however you’ll hear about it first on the news or social media.

-Sometimes airlines will allow passengers to make pre-emptive booking changes, even to tickets that couldn’t normally be changed without a fee, when they know a work stoppage is unavoidable.
+Sometimes airlines will allow passengers to make pre-emptive booking changes when they know a work stoppage is unavoidable.
+So, tickets that couldn’t normally be changed without a fee might be given some flexibility.
 If BA allows passengers to do this, they will let you know in the ways we just mentioned.

 Here’s what you should know about modifying bookings: